History of the Jews in Pittsburgh: Squirrel Hill

 Pittsburgh's Squirrel Hill neighborhood is considered to be the city's primary Jewish hub.
 Nearly half of the population of Squirrel Hill is Jewish.
 Squirrel Hill has had a large Jewish population since the 1920s, when Jewish people began to move to the neighborhood in large numbers from the Oakland and Hill District neighborhoods of Pittsburgh.
 According to a 2002 study by the United Jewish Federation, 33% of the Pittsburgh Jewish population lived in Squirrel Hill and another 14% in the surrounding area.
 Squirrel Hill currently contains three Jewish day schools, catering to the Lubavich, Orthodox, and Conservative movements.
 There are over twenty synagogues.
 This Jewish community also offers four restaurants, a Jewish community center, and an annual festival.

 Synagogue shooting

+On October 27, 2018, a right-wing extremist attacked Tree of Life – Or L'Simcha Congregation synagogue in Squirrel Hill.
+The congregation, along with New Light Congregation and Congregation Dor Hadash, which also worshipped in the building, was attacked during Shabbat morning services on October 27, 2018.
+The perpetrator killed eleven people and wounded six, including several Holocaust survivors.
+The shooting was the deadliest attack on a local Jewish community in American history.

+The perpetrator, identified as 46-year-old Robert Gregory Bowers, was shot multiple times by police and arrested at the scene.
+Bowers had earlier posted antisemitic comments against HIAS (formerly, Hebrew Immigrant Aid Society) on the online alt-tech social network Gab.
+Dor Hadash had participated in HIAS's National Refugee Shabbat the previous week.
+Referring to Central American migrant caravans and immigrants, Bowers posted a message on Gab in which he wrote that "HIAS likes to bring invaders in that kill our people.
+I can't sit by and watch my people get slaughtered.
+Screw your optics, I'm going in."
+He was charged with 63 federal crimes, some of which are capital crimes.
+He pleaded not guilty.
+On June 16, 2023, he was found guilty on all federal counts, and on August 3, 2023, he was sentenced to death by lethal injection.

+Gaza war

+The community was divided by the 2023 Gaza war, with some backing Israel and others calling for a ceasefire.
+In 2024 two people (one of them Jewish) were arrested for spray-painting pro-Palestinian graffiti on a Chabad synagogue and the offices of the Jewish Federation of Greater Pittsburgh.